-Since the first lockdown in March 2020, we have been guided by our values, mission and by information, advice and guidance for education providers issued by the Government, Public Health England (PHE), Health and Safety Executive and other key bodies.
+Since the first lockdown in March 2020 we have been guided by our values, mission and by information, advice and guidance for education providers issued by the Government, Public Health England (PHE), Health and Safety Executive and other key bodies.
 When taking account of this guidance, our first consideration is the safety and well-being of our pupils, learners and staff.

-As a result of the new variant of Covid-19, rapidly rising infection rates and the increased pressure it has put on the NHS, on 6 January 2021 England moved into another national lockdown, as such we updated our Position Statement.
-We will keep it under review as the Government makes decisions about the country coming out of lockdown.
+As a result of the new variant of Covid-19, rapidly rising infection rates and the increased pressure it has put on the NHS, on 6 January 2021 England moved into another national lockdown (tier 5).
+Currently the lockdown is in place for six weeks until the mid-term break which starts on Monday 15 February 2021.